 short stories, comment, articles, humour and photography

-Click on here for: Spalding Rock Festival 1967 BBC TV clip with poet Benjamin Zephaniah, who now lives in Spalding.
+Click here for: Spalding Rock Festival 1967 BBC TV clip with poet Benjamin Zephaniah, who now lives in Spalding.
 The clip features the evergreen Geno Washington chuckling about it.

 In 1967 great changes were ‘blowin’ in the wind’ on both sides of the Atlantic.
 The year was set to become the Summer of Love.
 If you went to San Francisco, you had to wear a flower in hair, instead of your lapel.
 Hippies and flower-power were on the verge of firing up a generation.
-A generation that would tune in to free love, turn on with marjuana, and drop out of mainstream society.
+A generation that would tune in to free love, turn on with LSD, and drop out of mainstream society.

 The sleepy, little county market town of Spalding lies in the aptly-named South Holland district of Lincolnshire.
 Aptly-named because much of Lincolnshire is very flat, has dykes, windmills and is renowned for its own flowers, tulips.
 Officially designated as part of the East Midlands, it would be more appropriate for it to fall under the rule of East Anglia, as both geographically and historically, that’s where it is and always has been.

 Once populated by the the early Anglo-Saxon tribe know as the Gyrwas, Spalding lies just a few miles west of The Wash, on the North Sea coast.
 Schoolchildren, who may not be so familiar a morning wash in the bathroom, usually know of the The Wash, where evil King John got caught by the tide, only to lose England’s Crown Jewels, a year after being forced to signed the Magna Carta at Runnymede in 1215.
 They were bad hair years for him.
 Very nasty, and extremely careless, John should have boned up on King Canute, and local tide tables, before setting out.
 Now, there’s a series of sentences bulging with answers to Trivial Pursuit questions.